HighIander/smart-element-extension/README.md

 5. Click **Load Temporary Add-on...**.
 6. Select `manifest.json` from the unzipped Smart Element folder.
 7. Open or reload your Element Web tab.
+8. Optional: **Install as app** (progressive web app, PWA): look for the install icon in the browser adress bar to install as desktop app

 Important details: